Stuart Epperson: Career

+Salem Media Group

-Epperson co-founded Salem Communications in 1972 with his brother-in-law, Edward G. Atsinger III, and oversaw its major expansion in hundreds of radio markets nationwide.
+Epperson co-founded Salem Communications (now called Salem Media Group) in 1974 with his brother-in-law, Edward G. Atsinger III, and oversaw its major expansion in hundreds of radio markets nationwide.
+After losing to Stephen L. Neal in the 1986 election, Epperson shifted his focus back to radio.
+Salem Media Group acquired a radio station in Bakersfield, California, and later acquired the Oxnard, California, radio station KDAR in 1986.
 He later oversaw its inclusion of conservative political opinion programming starting in 1990.
-Through his involvement in that entity, he is a member of the board of directors of the National Religious Broadcasters Association.
+Through his involvement in that entity, he was a member of the board of directors of the National Religious Broadcasters Association.
 Time Magazine has named him one of the 25 most influential evangelicals in America.

-Epperson lives in Winston-Salem, North Carolina.
+Personal life

 His wife, Nancy, is on the Board of international Christian broadcaster Trans World Radio (TWR).
-He has four children, daughters Kristy, Karen, and Kathy, and son Stuart Jr.
+He had four children, daughters Kristy, Karen, and Kathy, and son Stuart Jr. Stuart Epperson died in July 2023, at the age of 86.